 COVID-19 is caused by the virus SARS-CoV-2, a member of the large family of coronaviruses that are common in many different species of animals, including camels, cattle, cats, and bats.
 Rarely, animal coronaviruses can infect people and then spread between people such as the case with related coronaviruses MERS and SARS.
-According to the CDC, while COVID-19 poses a serious public health threat, immediate health risk to the general American public, who are unlikely to be exposed to this virus, is considered low.

-At this time, the virus is thought to spread mainly from person-to-person:
+At this time, the virus is thought to spread mainly from person-to-person.